mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 Websites intended for general public consumption should use the [Mozilla intermediate TLS configuration](https://wiki.mozilla.org/Security/Server_Side_TLS#Intermediate_compatibility_(default)).

 Websites that require backwards compatibility with extremely old browsers and operating systems may use the [Mozilla backwards compatible TLS configuration](https://wiki.mozilla.org/Security/Server_Side_TLS#Old_backward_compatibility).
-This is not recommended, and use of this compatibility level should be noted in your risk assessment.
+This is not recommended, and use of this compatibility level should be done only after consulting the security team for a risk assessment.

 ### Compatibility